CS222-UIUC/team-07-project-smartride/README.md

 ## Before pushing or pull request to github

-1. Run `update-conda-win/mac.ps1/sh` to update conda environments, if you have made any changes to the backend.
+1. Run the `update-conda` script to update conda environments, if you have made any changes to the backend.

 2. Make sure you are in the correct branch by `git branch`.